What Is The “Normal” That We Spend Most Of Our Life Trying To Be?

 Self Acceptance, means that you believe in yourself.
 This is risk at its highest form, because what if you are not enough?
 This is where the loving the imperfect self comes in.
 No one is perfect, and so by this reality, you will fail sometimes.
 And that has to be okay.

 “I heard a voice that told me I’m essential.
 How all my fears are limiting my potential.
 Said it’s time to step into the light and use every bit of power I have inside” – Indea Erie

 Alice Through The Looking Glass, in Wonderland and Underground, was always looking for adventures.

 Alice didn’t like following the rules of “normal” behavior.
 It takes a lot of courage to go out on adventures.
-Adventures bring out parts of us that we didn’t know were there.
-It also shows us parts of us, that we may not like.
-Adventures teach us to look at things differently.
+Adventures bring out parts of you that you didn’t know were there.
+It also shows you parts of you, that you may not like.
+Adventures teach you to look at things differently.
 Backwards, upside down, and sideways.
-Adventures teach us about who we are.
+Adventures teach you about who you are.
 “Who in the world am I?
 Ah, that’s the puzzle”

-The more that we takes these adventures and learn about ourselves, the curiousier it gets.
-This is because like the looking glass adventure, everything is opposite of what we would think.
-In taking the risk and going on the adventure, what we find is more freedom to be our imperfect self.
+The more that you take these adventures and learn about yourself, the curiousier it gets.
+This is because like the looking glass adventure, everything is opposite of what you would think.
+In taking the risk and going on the adventure, what you find is more freedom to be your imperfect self.

-It is this strong sense of belonging, of self acceptance, of self love, that enables us to have the courage to live an imperfect life as our true selves.
+It is this strong sense of belonging, of self acceptance, of self love, that enables you to have the courage to live an imperfect life as your true self.
 Don’t fear failure.
 Take ownership of who you are and be proud of it.
 Take chances, like they are lucky gold tickets, because they are.
 No matter what, do not stop being the weird, crazy person that you are meant to be.